kohkimakimoto/essh/README.md

 Essh internally runs the `ssh` command like the following.

 ```
-ssh -F /tmp/essh.ssh_config.260398422 <hostname>
+ssh -F /tmp/essh.ssh_config.260398422 web01.localhost
 ```

+Therefore you can connect with a ssh server using Lua config.

 Essh also automatically removes the temporary file when the process finishes.
 So you should not be conscious of the real ssh configuration in the normal operations.

 ### Zsh Completion